typhdotcom/diaspora/README.md

 This is where the real functional-analysis work happens.

-- Builds an inner product space structure on `ActiveForm G`.
+- Uses the inner product / metric structure on `ActiveForm G` from `DiscreteCalculus` as the ambient space.
 - Uses finite-dimensionality + orthogonal projection to define:
   - `ImGradient G` — the subspace of exact graph gradients.
   - An orthogonal decomposition `σ = d_G φ + γ` with `γ ⟂ ImGradient`.